n1ghtmare/n1ghtmare.github.io/_posts/2020-09-28-deploying-a-dockerized-aspnet-core-app-using-a-postgresql-db-to-heroku.md

 The last thing I did was to setup [Serilog](https://serilog.net/) (as you can see in the `Program.cs`) to only log into console (you can see those logs in Heroku), rather than a file.

-At this point I deployed, and everything worked as expected.
+At this point, I deployed and everything worked as expected.